Change request #2674

 I’m waiting for a final check from your side before closing the issue.

-#9 Updated by Specovius Andreas about 6 years ago
+#9 Updated by Specovius Andreas over 6 years ago

 Knödlseder Jürgen wrote: